Stochastic periodic orbits in fast-slow systems with self-induced stochastic resonance: Stochastic periodic orbit of PWL-FHN system

 Once we obtain the critical transition positions, the other parts of the stochastic periodic orbit can be determined by the deterministic slow dynamics along the left and right branches.
 Therefore, by connecting the transition positions, the total stochastic periodic orbit is obtained as shown in Fig.~\ref{fig:5}.
 It can be seen that the predicted stochastic periodic orbit is in excellent agreement with the stochastic trajectory obtained by the Monte Carlo simulation.
 Besides, it also predicts the asymmetric transitions on different branches.
 Following the same procedure, the critical transition position $y_*$ can be calculated for other noise strengths.
 We compute the results for $\sigma=0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1, 2$ and $5$, which are displayed in Fig.~\ref{fig:6}.
 The curves for the left branch are steeper compared with those on the right branch, which predicts earlier transition and higher coherence on the left branch.
 Note that, although we calculated the result for $\sigma=5$, it is practically impossible to achieve the corresponding transition positions since for $\sigma=5$ the critical position $y_*$ on the left branch is larger than that on the right branch.

-To be more intuitive, the theoretical stochastic periodic orbits and the results of Monte Carlo simulations for various noise strengths are displayed in Fig.~\ref{fig:7}.
-It can be seen that the theoretical predictions are in good agreement with the simulation results even for large noise, although the degree of the coherence is deteriorated for increasing the noise strength.
+To be more intuitive, the theoretical stochastic periodic orbits and the results of Monte Carlo simulations for various noise strengths are displayed in Fig.~\ref{fig:7} (similar results for the excitable PWL-FHN system are given in Appendix \ref{sec:A}).
+It can be seen that the theoretical predictions are in good agreement with the simulation results even for large noise, although the degree of coherence is deteriorated for increasing the noise strength.
 The stochastic periodic orbit becomes smaller as the noise strength $\sigma$ is increased, and at $\sigma_c \approx 2.733$, the critical transition positions on both branches become equal to each other.
 In this case, the stochastic periodic orbit will shrink into a line segment and the period will approach zero.
 The corresponding critical transition position is $y_{*c} \approx 0.51$, which is different from $y_{*c}=0$ in the case of the vanishing timescale separation ($\varepsilon \to 0$) \cite{Yamakou2018}.
 This prediction may account for the large-noise asynchrony in interacting excitable systems reported in Ref.~\cite{Touboul2020}.

 The period of the stochastic oscillation, a fundamental quantity for its characterization, can also be predicted by using the proposed criterion.
 Because of the timescale separation, the period is dominated by the slow motion along the left and right branches.
 Therefore, the period of the stochastic periodic orbit can be approximated by the following equation: